 Security criticality allows us to evaluate how critical each actor of the system is with respect to security.
 This will help us to identify the security bottlenecks of the system, and refine it by taking into consideration the different impact that each actor has on the security of the system.
 We differentiate between ingoing and outgoing security criticality.
-Ingoing security criticality is the security criticality that actors assume when they are responsible for achieving a security constraint.
-On the other hand, the outgoing security criticality represents the security criticality of the achievement of a constraint for the imposer.
+Ingoing security criticality is the security criticality that an actor assumes when it is responsible for achieving a security constraint.
+The outgoing security criticality represents the security criticality of the achievement of a constraint for the imposer.

 In order to calculate the criticality of the system, we consider the dependencies and we assign a value for each security constraint (see numbers next to security constraints in Figure 1).
-These values were assigned after closely studying the system's environment and after discussing them with the stakeholders.
+These values were assigned after studying close the system's environment and discuss with the stakeholders.
 In the case of an open secure dependency (a dependency that has no security constraints attached to it), we assign a value of zero both for the ingoing and outgoing criticalities.